gianlucatruda/warfit-learn/README.md

 # Warfit-learn

-A toolkit for more reproducible research in warfarin dose estimation.
+A toolkit for reproducible research in warfarin dose estimation.